geniusinaction/okapy/README.md

 # okapy
 Okada in Python.
 Not the charismatic megafauna.
-Right now it is limited to shear slip on a rectangular dislocation, using non-gridded data.
+Right now it is limited to shear slip or tensile slip on a rectangular dislocation, using non-gridded data.

 Some dependencies:
 <ul>